 I can't answer your second question.
-It's a mystery to me how does he manage to maintain his combative spirit.
+It's a mystery to me how he manages to maintain his combative spirit.

-The reason why Oleg was arrested was not because he was representing any kind of threat to the Russian government.
-The reason was just simply the Russians needed to have an explanation, a justification for their invasion of Crimea and the justification was -
+The reason why Oleg was arrested was not because he was representing any kind of threat to the Russian Government.
+The reason was just simply the Russians needed to have an explanation, a justification for their invasion of Crimea and the justification was-

-SOBCHENKO: I'm sorry, I'm going to expand the answer because I know it by heart.
+Mr. Sobchenko.
+I'm sorry, I'm going to expand the answer because I know it by heart.
 The reason was that Russians needed to have a pretext to protect the Russian-speaking population from so-called Ukrainian right-wing, radical organizations, so they needed to find the presence of those organizations which were known.
-And as a result, they seized randomly people who were objecting Russian invasion, and they announced them to be, deemed them to be Ukrainian radical activists in Crimea.
+And as a result, they seized randomly people who were objecting to the Russian invasion, and they announced them to be, deemed them to be Ukrainian radical activists in Crimea.

-KAPLAN: The only threat Oleg represents to the Russian government is the fact that he's a very blunt man and he calls a spade a spade.
-When he had his last word in the court, I saw how even the Russian journalists, who were basically representing the propaganda progovernment media, were emotionally impacted by his words.
+Ms. Kaplan.
+The only threat Oleg represents to the Russian Government is the fact that he's a very blunt man and he calls a spade a spade.
+When he had his last word in the court, I saw how even the Russian journalists, who were basically representing the propaganda pro-government media, were emotionally impacted by his words.